By Stan V. Griep

 General Rose Bush Spacing

-When planting Hybrid Tea rose bushes, I like to keep at least two feet between each rose bush planting hole.
+When planting Hybrid Tea rose bushes, I like to keep at least 2 feet between each rose bush planting hole.
 With their more upright or tall habit, the two foot spacing will usually accommodate their spread or width adequately.

 With Grandiflora and Floribunda rose bushes, I read all the information I can to determine their growth habit as to spread or width.
 Then plant these rose bushes two feet apart from the point of what I calculate as being their outward spread points.
 Where the Hybrid Tea roses are planted basically two feet apart from the edges of their planting holes, the Grandiflora and Floribunda rose bushes are planted two feet apart from their anticipated spread points.